jiahuitan36/WaiEatThere/README.md

   * Allow for the display of the total order cost
   * Allow for the display of individual order costs for each person
   * Allow users to remove their name from the payment list with a button press
-  * Automatically sends reminders to users who have not paid after 24 hours

 * Reviews
   * Allow for users to give reviews for items that they ordered